agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 naturally creative writers)[1]---is incorporated into (the statistical tools that are used to express uncertainty.)[2]

-**Subject**: [1].
+**Subject**: Is [1] incorporated into [2].

-**Predicate**: is incorporated in [2].
+**Predicate**: Yes.

 **Example**: We think of the creativity study from earlier.
-The difference in averages from the sample was 4.14.
+The difference in averages from the sample was 4.14 between the intrinsic and extrinsic group.

-It is possible that there was actually no difference between the creativity scores of the two groups but just by chance the intrinsic group had the best creativity scorers.
+It is possible that there was actually no difference between the population creativity scores of the two groups and, just by chance the sample intrinsic group had the best creativity scorers.

 This chance is calculated by: Taking all the people (along with their group scores) and considering all possible randomizations of group assignment.
 How often we get 4.14 is [1].
 For the given case with 1000 randomizations we get a >4.14 only 4 times.
-This is 0.004
+This is `0.004`.

-The p-value is 0.005 (based on "statistical tools that are used to express uncertainty").
+The p-value is 0.005 (based on statistical tools that are used to express uncertainty).

 **Definition**: [1] is 0.004 and [2] is 0.005.
 Checks out.

 **Checklist**: yes; false;
-*example-matching-subject*; *time*; ("seemed mighty hard and convoluted")
+*example-matching-subject*; *time*; **Pattern**: no idea.; (seemed mighty hard and convoluted, [1] especially.
+During the third correction even, it took me 15 mins to understand [1].);

 ---